amirmohideen/SpectaRacer/README.md

 0 = EMPTY   1 = COIN   2 = ENEMY
 ```

 Add entries to `PATTERNS_EASY`, `PATTERNS_MEDIUM`, or `PATTERNS_REST`.
-The safety invariant (at least one non-enemy lane per pattern) is enforced by convention — every pattern in the library already satisfies it.
+The safety invariant (at least one non-enemy lane per pattern) is enforced by convention: every pattern in the library already satisfies it.

 ### Swapping Prefabs

 Drop a replacement prefab into the `prefab` slot on any instantiator.
-The end-zone collision system identifies objects by name prefix (`CoinCube_`, `EnemyCube_`, `RoadTile_`) — spawned instances keep these prefixes automatically since the instantiator sets the name on spawn.
+The end-zone collision system identifies objects by name prefix (`CoinCube_`, `EnemyCube_`, `RoadTile_`): spawned instances keep these prefixes automatically since the instantiator sets the name on spawn.

 ---